TobikoData/sqlmesh/docs/concepts/environments.md

 ```
 A new environment is created automatically the first time a plan is applied to it.

-## How do environments work?
+## How do environments work
-Every model definition has a unique [fingerprint](/concepts/architecture/snapshots/#fingerprints).
-This fingerprint allows SQLMesh to detect if it exists in another environment or if it brand new.
-Because models depend on other models, the fingerprint also takes into account its upstream fingerprints.
-If a fingerpint already exists in SQLMesh, it is safe to reuse the existing table because the logic is exactly the same.
-An environment is essentially a collection of [snapshots](/concepts/architecture/snapshots) of models.
+Every time a change is made to a model definition, a new model snapshot is created and gets assigned a unique [fingerprint](/concepts/architecture/snapshots/#fingerprints).
+This fingerprint allows SQLMesh to detect if a given model variant exists in other environments or if it's a brand new variant.
+Because models may depend on other models, the fingerprint of a target model variant also includes fingerprints of its upstream dependencies.
+If a fingerprint already exists in SQLMesh, it is safe to reuse the existing physical table associated with that model variant, since we're confident that the logic that populates that table is exactly the same.
+This makes an environment a collection of references to model [snapshots](/concepts/architecture/snapshots).

+Please refer to the [Plans](/concepts/plans) page for additional details.

-## Date ranges ##
+## Date range
-A non-production environment consists of a start date and end date.
-When creating development environments, you usally want to test your data on a subset of dates, such as the last week or last month of data.
-Non-production environments do not automatically schedule recurring jobs.
+A development environment includes a start date and end date.
+When creating a development environment, the intent is usually to test changes on a subset of data.
+The size of such a subset is determined by a time range defined through the start and end date of the environment.
+Both start and end date are provided during the [plan](/concepts/plan) creation.